QotoQot/FivestaRSS/README.md

-# FivestaRSS - RSS feed for App Store and Google Play reviews
+# FivestaRSS: RSS for App Store and Google Play reviews

 FivestaRSS is a tiny self-hosted service that monitors your apps' reviews on both stores, converting them into an RSS 2.0 feed (one per app).
 You can then easily plug the feed into your Slack, Discord or any other place that supports RSS.